factor-hmc/book/src/about/online-platform/interpreter/goals.md

-  away with something as simple as "use a X-to-Javascript transpiler that someone else wrote" to translate the Factor interpreter to Javascript; instead, we would have to understand the mechanics of Factor and write our own Factor interpreter--from scratch--in a web-friendly language (Javascript, or something that compiles to Javascript).
+  away with something as simple as "use a X-to-Javascript transpiler that someone else wrote" to translate the Factor interpreter to Javascript; instead, we would have to understand the mechanics of Factor and write our own Factor interpreter—from scratch—in a web-friendly language (Javascript, or something that compiles to Javascript).